Documentation

 </K1Class>

-Examples of elements based on this template can be seen in
+Examples of elements based on this template can be seen in basic.k1l library.

 Template object

-based on a class, it is a good design principle to create a class
+Although object elements can contain all data and do not need to be based on a class, it is a good design principle to create a class first, and then set only parameters in objects.
+Simple example is given below:

 <K1Object name="box" base = "Box">